327th Infantry Regiment: Bastogne

 After the break through by General Patton's tanks, the 327th proceeded to the north sector of the Bastogne theater of operations.
 There, 2nd Battalion was involved in clearing Champs after a German armored element broke through paratrooper lines.
 Companies A and C suffered intense casualties and were consolidated into one company call ACE.
 Later, the 327 made an open field maneuver against armored enemy troops east of Foy, which helped secure that village.
 The ferocity and speed of the open-field attack surprised the Germans and the paratrooper regiments on the flanks of the attack.
 German forces attacked the flank and surrounded ACE Company in Bois Jacques.
 After that, the enemy was primarily in withdrawal mode back to Germany.

-The 327 often is slighted by fans of the 101st Airborne Division as riding in a glider is not deemed as perilous as parachuting in battle.
-Several companies of the 327 suffered casualty rates as high or higher than many paratrooper regiments.
-Some companies, such as A, C, and G, and the 401st took casualties as severe as the most engaged paratrooper regiments.
+Like other Glider regiments of the era, the 327 is sometimes overlooked by histography of the 101st Airborne Division and the North-west Europe Campaign.
+Several companies of the 327 suffered casualty rates comparable to other paratroop regiments.
 On D+2, glider flights into Market Garden suffered a 30% loss of gliders.
-Later, the 327 was involved in action near Hagenau, France in Alsace.
+Later, the 327 was involved in action near Haguenau in the Alsace.